bcoden/graphql/README.md

 #Opengraph Demo
-	Contains out of the box code neccissary to spawn up and utilize an opengraph server.
-Spawns up GarphiQl inetrface at localhost:3000/graphql where you can run queries against the provided data sources.
+	Contains out of the box code necessary to spawn up and utilize an opengraph server.
+Spawns up GarphiQl interface at localhost:3000/graphql where you can run queries against the provided data sources.

 ##Version
 0.0.1